-How the TWC Internship Placement Process Works
+How the TWC Internship Matching Process Works

-Please keep in mind that most placement interviews take place 3-6 weeks prior to the start of the internship.
-If you applied during the early or competitive ranges, there could be a long wait until your placement process begins, during which time you may be asked to complete agency-specific applications (large federal agencies require applicants to complete their own internal applications in addition to the TWC application).
+Please keep in mind that most internship interviews take place 3-6 weeks prior to the start of the internship.
+If you applied during the early or competitive ranges, there could be a long wait until your this process begins, during which time you may be asked to complete agency-specific applications (large federal agencies require applicants to complete their own internal applications in addition to the TWC application).
 As you wait, you can monitor your progress on TWC's accepted student website, complete housing forms, and select your TWC class.

 Once you are officially accepted, you will be sent a TWC username & password so that you can go into another section of the TWC website and monitor your account.
 You can see exactly to what agencies your application materials are sent.
 Monitor this regularly and begin to research agencies and employers listed there.
 This site is also where you will find your housing agreement, pay your housing deposit, and view the TWC Course Guide for your evening class.